March 01, 2023

 Texas being a non-disclosure state, Zillow and other real estate portals cannot display sale prices.

-How do I find out sale prices of properties in my neighborhood?
+How to find home sale prices in Texas?

-Sales price disclosure is a much needed reform.
-To quote from this article:
+As noted in this Every Texan article, Sales price disclosure is a much needed reform.

 Texas appraisal districts lack the most complete and accurate basis for determining property values.
 This is like making a store clerk guess the correct sales tax on an item while you cover up the bar code and hide the price.